 Creating MX records for Google Apps through the Cloud Control Panel

-If you haven’t already, be sure you verify your domain with Google Apps through their administrative interface.
+Important: Be sure to verify your domain with Google Apps through their administrative interface.

-After Google has successfully verified the domain, the next step will be to add Google’s MX records to the domain’s information in the DNS section of the Cloud Control Panel.
+After your domain has been verified, the next step is to add Google’s MX records to the domain’s information in the DNS section of the Cloud Control Panel.

 Google Apps provides five MX records to be added to the domain DNS settings.
 You can find the latest MX record values on the Google Apps web site.